matlo/bb_usb_sniffer/README.md

 7zr e bb_sniffer_small.img.7z
 sudo dd if=bb_sniffer_small.img of=/dev/sdX
 where X is the device letter of the sd card (e.g. /dev/sdc, /dev/sdd...).

-Before removing the sd card, make sure to run:
+Before removing the sd card, make sure to run sync.
-sync

 To set up the sniffer from scratch: